 Load Generator Management dialog box

 This topic describes how to manage the different load generators types that are available to use in your performance test.
-For details on the load generator types, see Load generator types.
+For details on the load generator types, see About load generators.

 From the LoadRunner Enterprise navigation toolbar, click and select Test Management (under Testing).

 Select a performance test in the test management tree and click Edit Test.

 In the Performance Test Designer window, click Groups and Workload.

 On the Groups pane toolbar, click More > LG Management.

 Note: To select multiple load generators, click a row and drag the mouse to highlight the load generators you want to select.
 To select all load generators in the column, select the check box next to the Name column heading, or press CTRL + A.